pauldelucia/grovestark/TESTING.md

 -----

 - Many heavy tests are release‑only or optimized for release; expect `--release` to be required.
-- The old “hybrid” wrapper is removed; all tests rely on the in‑circuit challenge.
+- With the suite slimmed down to core coverage, the remaining tests focus on end-to-end proof generation/verification with real fixtures.
 - EdDSA (Ed25519) is the only active signature scheme; identity‑aware Merkle paths are the default.